We're sorry for the inconvenience...

 services provided in an honorary or voluntary capacity.

-To work in Germany, a long-term (national) German visa type D is necessary, since it permits a foreigner to remain in the country for longer than three months.
-The German law changed in 2020 in terms of the applicant's necessary minimum level of abilities; this is now diploma level, in addition to being proficient in the usage of the German language.
+In order to work in Germany, a long-term (national) German visa type D is required, as it allows foreigners to stay in the country for more than three months.
+The German laws on this changed in 2020 in terms of the necessary level of skills; it now requires a degree level of expertise, in addition to proficiency in German.
+The process to get such visas can be a lengthy one but as your employer of record, Rivermate would be able to streamline this process for you.

-The most popular form of German work permit is the General employment visa.
-There are no hard and fast rules about schooling and specialization.
-In addition, the occupation must be in high demand at the time the request is made.
-To apply for a visa, you must first validate your credentials and have a signed job contract.
+The General employment visa is the most common type of German work visa.
+It doesn't have stringent rules about education and specialization, and the profession must be in high demand at the time of application.
+To apply for a visa, you first have to verify your qualifications and have a signed employment contract.

-The For job search visa is a work visa for future employment in Germany.
-If granted, a person may remain in the nation for six months before re-registering or obtaining a residence visa.
+The Visa for job search is a work visa for prospective employment in Germany.
+If granted, a person can stay in the country for a maximum of six months before they have to re-register or get a residence visa.

 Fixed-term contracts must be in writing.
 An indefinite employment contract may be oral or written, but the written form is strongly recommended.
 At minimum, a written contract should state: